BlockchainIsEasy/BlockchainIsEasy/_posts/2021-07-21-about-blockchain-is-easy.md

 ---

-To get your in the right mind set and excited for blockchain -
+To get your in the right mind set and excited for blockchain:

 * <b>Banks and Blockchains</b> - Introduction

-Before we can understand blockchain, there are a few important concepts which are the building blocks of blockchain technology which we want you to understand -
+Before we can understand blockchain, there are a few important concepts which are the building blocks of blockchain technology which we want you to understand:

 * <b>Digital Signatures</b>
 * <b>Proof of work</b>
 * <b>Distributed Ledger</b>

 And then, putting it all together,
-* <b>The BitCoin BlockChain</b>
+* <b>The Bitcoin BlockChain</b>